-An excess or deductible is the amount you have to pay in the event that you wish to make a claim on your boat insurance policy.
+The excess or deductible is the amount you pay in the event that you wish to make a claim on your boat insurance policy.
 If the loss is less than the amount of the excess, then you must meet the cost of your claim.

 What is Excess Waiver and do Topsail offer this cover?

-You may have the opportunity to purchase Excess Waiver Cover for an additional premium on your Topsail insurance policy.
-If purchased, the excess or deductible shall not apply if you make a claim under your policy, subject to the terms and conditions set out in the policy wording..
+Depending on which insurer you are placed with, you may have the opportunity to purchase Excess Waiver Cover for an additional premium.
+If purchased, the excess or deductible does not apply if you make a claim under your policy, subject to the terms and conditions set out in the policy wording.

 Am I entitled to any No Claims Discount / Bonus?

 This depends on each individual insurer.
-The maximum no claims bonus entitlement under Topsail’s boat insurance policies is 25% and is earnt at 5% per claim free year.
+The maximum no claims bonus entitlement under Topsail’s Navigators & General boat insurance policy is 25%, earned at 5% per claim free year.

 What happens to my No Claims Discount / Bonus if I have a claim?

 If you have a claim during the policy period of your boat insurance, then your No Claims Discount will revert to nil.
 You may have the opportunity to protect your No Claims Discount for an additional premium, once you have earned 20% No Claims Discount or more.
 This means even if a claim is made during the period of your boat insurance, you will not lose your No Claims Discount entitlement.